tkerbe2/tkdev-aws-web-app/README.md

 ## Resources Created:
-This demo creates the following resources.
+This demo creates the following resources in the following order:

-- VPC
+1. VPC
-- Subnets based on what is defined in terraform.tfvars
+2. Subnets based on what is defined in terraform.tfvars
-- IGW attached to the VPC
+3. IGW attached to the VPC
-- Default route table that points 0.0.0.0/0 to the IGW
+4. Default route table that points 0.0.0.0/0 to the IGW
-- Security Group that allows 80 and 22 TCP inbound from anywhere (lock this down for further security)
+5. Security Group that allows 80 and 22 TCP inbound from anywhere (lock this down for further security)
-- EIPs based on how many zones you've defined (default is 2)
+6. EIPs based on how many zones you've defined (default is 2)
-- EC2 Instance(s) with Amazon Linux based on how many zones you've defined (default is 2)
+7. EC2 Instance(s) with Amazon Linux based on how many zones you've defined (default is 2)
-- S3 bucket with some randomly generated characters (optionally can use this for logging on the ALB)
+8. S3 bucket with some randomly generated characters (optionally can use this for logging on the ALB)

 <br>